 We represent the views of the sector to influence systemic change, advise governments on policy development and program implementation, and advocate on behalf of the community-managed mental health sector in relation to funding and sustainability.
 We also research and report on current priorities and directions in the sector.

 We support the community-managed mental health sector, including through:

 - providing training, networking, celebratory, and workforce development events, especially for our members

 - engaging with the sector, based on two-way open communication that involves listening to our stakeholders, keeping them informed, and being clear about how their contributions are being used.

 Mental Health Month is an annual event, celebrated in over 100 countries, to raise community awareness and understanding of mental health conditions, reduce the stigma and discrimination associated with mental health conditions, and promote positive mental health and wellbeing.
 We see it as a valuable opportunity to raise hope and celebrate the amazing efforts of our community to foster a sense of belonging and to recover from/with distressing experiences.

 The Mental Health Community Coalition ACT proudly coordinates Mental Health Month for the ACT each October.

 We are responsible for planning a diverse calendar of events that bring the community together in support of people living with mental health conditions and their carers.

 We also provide public resources both for those experiencing mental health concerns and their loved ones and workmates.

-Visit the Mental Health Month ACT website to learn more and see how you can get involved this October.
+Visit the Mental Health Month ACT page to learn more and see how you can get involved this October.

 Stay up to date with our work